 Problem Set #3 – Solution

-Display a masked loop of FY2E 10.8 µm temperature images from the Zhou Qu mudslide event and overlay a masked range of 6.8 µm temperature images.
-Load a data transect for each image and sync them together.
+Display a loop of FY2E 10.8 µm temperature images less than 240 degrees K from the Zhou Qu mudslide event and overlay a masked range of 6.8 µm temperature images between 240 and 258 degrees K. Load a data transect for each image and sync them together.
 Load a data probe/time series for the 10.8 µm temperature values with the 6.8 µm temperatures on the same graph.
 Create a new projection to center the display over China, and change the display to use this projection.

 Remove all layers and data sources.